Keshen-thevan/allowance-dapp/README.md

 - owner() <done>

 ## latest additions:
-- the last thing i added was the owner withdraw.
+- the last thing i added the set allowance function.
+It takes in 2 parameters. all taken in by inputs.

 ## Things I learnt:
 - use the .toNumber() method to convert a big Number from a smart contract and changes it to a readable number for javascript to work with